al651/alham.co/src/pages/markdown/2024-04-20-remote-firework-ignition.md

 ## Firework Test

-After some tinkering with the E-matches and looking around online, I found they take very little to fire.
-They were also readily available on specialist fireworks-selling sites.
-Two or three 18650 batteries would do the trick, so I used two for testing.
+After doing some research on E-matches, they seemed to be readily available on specialist fireworks-selling sites.
+I found they also take very little to fire, two or three 18650 batteries would do the trick, so I used two for testing.

 <zoom>
     <img className="post-img" src="/media/2023-10-01-remote-firework-ignition/18650-battery.png" alt="Picture of a single Talon electronic match" width="400">